Table Of Contents

 But Aleppo soap profits from being made with an extra-special ingredient that takes it to another level: oil of bay laurel.
 This precious oil, derived from laurel trees (like bay leaves), acts as a gentle cleanser and is well-tolerated by even the most sensitive skin.

-Aleppo soap is a product loved for its naturally nourishing qualities and is among the best bar soap for sensitive skin.
+Aleppo soap is a product loved for its naturally nourishing qualities and is known worldwide as among the best bar soap for sensitive skin.
 Authentically made in Aleppo, Syria, it dates back to the 8th century A.D.

 Apart from being one of the most all-natural products available in the world today, Aleppo soap is versatile and can be used on the face, body and hair, and shaving - yes even you ladies.